What Is Temporary Protected Status?

 - President Biden has moved to expand TPS protections, including for Afghans and Ukrainians, and proposed legislation to provide TPS holders a path to citizenship.

 The program has received bipartisan support since its creation, but it has also sparked controversy.
 President Donald Trump sought to end TPS for hundreds of thousands of migrants as part of his broader efforts to restrict immigration, but his attempts were delayed by court challenges.
 President Joe Biden promised to overhaul Trump-era immigration policies and expand protections.
-He has granted TPS status to four additional countries, which could more than double the number of TPS holders, and proposed legislation that would provide many of them a pathway to U.S. citizenship.
+He has granted TPS status to seven additional countries, which could more than double the number of TPS holders, and proposed legislation that would provide many of them a pathway to U.S. citizenship.

 What is temporary protected status and why was it created?